HeloiseS/Graphics/README.md

 # "What's a..."
+AstroGraphics.

-Science Infographics.
+Short for Astronomy Infographics.

 What's a Supernova?
 What's a Star?
 What's a blackhole?